NimbusCorp/NimbusCorp.github.io/_posts/2024-7-3-sharepoint-migration.md

 - Thousands of orphaned and detached identity objects.

 ## Solutions:
-Nimbus Corp assisted a partner MSP in delivering a successful migration within steep timelines.
-Our PS team provided an assessment on the hospitals current SP 2016 infrastructure and helped design the entire migration workflow.
-The team used Sharegate as our migration tool.
+Nimbus Corp assisted in delivering a successful migration within short timeframe.
+Our PS team provided an assessment on the hospitals current SharePOint 2016 infrastructure and helped design the entire migration.

+They Key elements that Nimbus Corp assisted with:
+- Assessment on current SharePoint on-prem infrastructure using SharePoint Migration Assessment Tool by Microsoft
+-